An app for people who need to limit their fluid intake, such as people with kidney failure, heart disease or low sodium levels.

 ✔ Good educational resource.

-✘ No option to view fluid intake over previous days as app resets fluid intake log every 24 hours
+✘ No option to view fluid intake over previous days, as the app resets the fluid intake log every 24 hours.

-✘ Default settings are American measurement units such as pounds and ounces, but does make allowances for conversion to kg and mL - difference in units can be confusing to NZ users.
+✘ Default settings are American measurement units such as pounds and ounces, although you can convert to kg and mL – each time you open the app it defaults back to pounds and ounces.

 This app has been reviewed by other independent websites: